Licensed Marriage & Family Therapist

 PSYCHOTHERAPY AND MY PRACTICE

-Psychotherapy works in part by building a supportive relationship where mutual trust that allows for the open exploration 0f thoughts, feelings and experiences.
+Psychotherapy works in part by building a supportive, trusting relationship that allows for the open exploration 0f thoughts, feelings and experiences.
 I provide a warm, accepting and transparent environment where this can happen.

 “Until you make the unconscious conscious, it will direct your life and you will call it fate.”